-This report covers ExxonMobil’s operations from January 1, 2015, through December 31, 2015, unless otherwise indicated.
+This report covers ExxonMobil’s operations from January 1, 2016, through December 31, 2016, unless otherwise indicated.
 The report uses both qualitative descriptions and quantitative metrics to describe our policies, programs, practices and performance.
 For environmental and climate change data, units of measure are metric where noted.
 Financial information is reported in U.S. dollars.

 Learn more about our corporate citizenship initiatives, view previous reports or provide comments, or email email@example.com.